microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Global options

 Now that we have imported our dataflow and set our credentials, we’ll adjust some settings for authoring in Power Query Online.
-These settings will stay the same when we author new content later.
+These settings will stay the same when we author new content in the future.

 ---